drakantas/modules/README.md

 Modules is a library that allows you to split functionality into modules in a Laravel application without having to write service providers and additional configuration.

+## Personal opinion

+This library is currently on a very early stage, there's many things that should be optimized and another bunch that need to be worked on, such as a cache.
+I recommend you to install the `dev-master` version.

 ## Requirements

 - PHP 7.1.2 or higher.